 About Stranraer Oyster Festival

-Six years ago Stranraer Oyster Festival burst onto Scotland’s event scene with a bang.
+The first Stranraer Oyster Festival burst onto Scotland’s event scene with a bang in 2017 and has been held annually ever since.

 Developed and delivered by community organisation Stranraer Development Trust, the festival is credited with ‘changing the story’ of Stranraer, from one of economic decline, to one of tourism potential.